natbates/natbates/README.md

 Heya, Im Nathaniel - A front end developer for Hastings Direct.

 Projects in Progress:
-- Polls
+- Pointing Poker
-- Event Organiser
+- Clippy Chrome Extension

 About Me: